tilahundiriba/Final_project_with_friendss/README.md

 #### Reference Design
 - We would also like to thank [<a href="">Name of your reference</a>] for the original design that served as inspiration for this project.
+#### Development Team
+- Industrial Project Group: Thank you for being a productive partner with impressive technical thinking and good execusion style.
+- Muluken Getaye: I appreciate your commitment and dedication.
+Your zeal and you promptness to executing tasks at hand, you are a great partner.
+- Malefiyash Belete: I appreciate your commitment and dedication.
+Your zeal and you promptness to executing tasks at hand, you are a great partner.
+- Jaackson Tombe: I appreciate your commitment and dedication.
+Your zeal and you promptness to executing tasks at hand, you are a great partner.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->